ksator/Machine_Learning_with_Python/README.md

 - the first two flowers belong to the iris setosa category
 - the last 2 ones belong to the iris virginica category

-#

-Let's use RFE (Recursive Feature Elimination) with Scikit Learn to select the features to keep
+# Remove irrelevant features to reduce overfitting

+To prevent overfitting, improve the data by removing irrelevant features.

+## Recursive Feature Elimination

+The class `RFE` (Recursive Feature Elimination) from the `feature selection` module from the python library scikit-learn recursively removes features.
+It selects features by recursively considering smaller and smaller sets of features.
+It first trains the classifier on the initial set of features.
+It trains a classifier multiple times using smaller and smaller features set.
+After each training, the importance of the features is calculated and the least important feature is eliminated from current set of features.
+That procedure is recursively repeated until the desired number of features to select is eventually reached.
+RFE is able to find out the combination of features that contribute to the prediction.
+You just need to import RFE from sklearn.feature_selection and indicate which classifier model to use and the number of features to select.

+Here's how you can use the class `RFE` in order to find out the combination of important features.

-We will use this example [recursive_feature_elimination.py](recursive_feature_elimination.py)
+We will use this basic example [recursive_feature_elimination.py](recursive_feature_elimination.py)

 Load LinearSVC class from Scikit Learn library
 LinearSVC is similar to SVC with parameter kernel='linear'